bosporos/Ynk/README.md

 If you're reading through the code, then check STRUCTURE.md for details.
 If you see any other `.md` files, then those are documentation files, and might be worth reading.

+## Building

+Requirements:

+ - There must be a "glad/glad.h" somewhere in the include path
+ - `arc4random_uniform()` must be accessible from `stdlib.h`

+Remove the last few lines of clang/dev-cxxflags.txt (i.e. section "Kludge").

+Run `ninja` in the directory containing this README.

+There should now be a `build` directory.

+#### Packaging for macOS

+Run `artisan/macos/osx_export.sh` from the directory containing this README (don't run it anywhere else, seriously).

+There should be two things of interest in the `build` directory: `YnkExported.app` and `YnkExported.app.zip`.